Updated: Jul 2

 Apps and Digital Tools

 *Wix: I use Wix to build and maintain my website and I also purchased my domain name through Wix.
 There are various competing platforms to design, build, and maintain a website and everyone has their own preference.
-Having used multiple services before, I chose Wix as it is known for being easy to use and requiring less technical knowledge.
+Having used multiple services before, I chose Wix specifically for ease of use.
 Are there drawbacks?
 Yes.
 And yes, WordPress is far more customizable.
 However, if you're looking for something you can do yourself with little fuss, consider Wix.
 I know, this contradicts the advice of many.
-However, as long as your site is easy to navigate and meets a basic level of professionalism, it shouldn't be a factor that significantly hurts or enhances your business.
-Your content and its value, your mastery of SEO, and your ability to learn and utilize the various methods of driving traffic are what is going to determine how many people enjoy your site.
+However, your content and its value, your mastery of SEO, and your ability to learn and utilize the various methods of driving traffic are going to determine how many people enjoy your site.

 Later: I use Later to schedule social media content for multiple platforms.
 There are great tools to help with hashtag strategy for Instagram, link in bio, post analytics, etc.

-Presets from Parker Arrow: Learning to edit photos takes a lot of time if you don't already have that skill set.
-And while you will get faster and more proficient at editing, Lightroom presets can professionalize your photos while you take the time to learn to do it manually.
+Presets from Parker Arrow: Learning to edit photos well takes a lot of time if you don't already have that skill set.
+And while you will get faster and more proficient at editing, Lightroom presets can professionalize your photos while you learn to do it manually.
 I typically get mine from Parker Arrow and use them in the Lightroom Mobile app on my phone to edit on the fly and save time.

 *Canva: I started using Canva about six months ago.
 I initially tested it out using the standard 30-day free trial offer, started using it and loving it, and then upgraded to the paid version, Canva Pro.
 I like Canva as its easier to learn and use than other tools such as Illustrator and can do almost everything I need.
 From media kits to social media graphics and more, Canva likely has a template and tools to get to a finished product I'm happy with.

-I take all of my photos on an iPhone so these tools are designed to work in concert with that.
+I take all of my photos and videos on my iPhone so these tools are designed to work in concert with that.
+I also tend to keep it very low-key for shooting, meaning I try not to accumulate a ton of props or supplies and keep it pretty minimal for content creation.

-After using the above tripod for over two years, I've finally upgraded to a true overhead tripod for shooting with a smartphone, and what a difference!
-I am thoroughly satisfied with this Overhead Pro, I use it almost every day and my video quality is much improved.
+Overhead Pro: After using a $20 tripod for over two years, I've finally upgraded to a true overhead tripod for shooting with a smartphone, and what a difference!
+It was an investment at $209 but I use it almost every day and it has dramatically improved my video quality.